Augustus Venables-Vernon, 6th Baron Vernon: Early life

 Venables-Vernon was born on 1 February 1829 at Rome, Italy where he was also baptized.
 He was the eldest son of George Venables-Vernon, 5th Baron Vernon, MP for Derbyshire (and the first for South Derbyshire), and Isabella Caroline Ellison (1805–1853).
 From his parents' marriage, his siblings were Hon.
 Caroline Maria Warren Venables-Vernon (wife of the Rev. Frederick Anson), Hon.
 Adelaide Louisa Warren Venables-Vernon (wife of Admiral Sir Reginald Macdonald), Hon.
 William Warren Vernon (who married Agnes Lucy Boileau, daughter of John Boileau, 1st Bt), and Hon.
 Louisa Warren Venables-Vernon (wife of the Rev. Thomas Parry Garnier).
 After his mother's death in 1853, his father married his cousin, Frances Maria Emma Boothby (only daughter of the Rev. Brooke Boothby, and Hon.
 Louisa Henrietta Venables-Vernon, a daughter of the 3rd Baron Vernon), in 1859.
 After his father's death, his stepmother married the Rev. Charles Martyn Reed, Rector of Hasfield, in 1881.

 His father was the only son of George Venables-Vernon, 4th Baron Vernon of Sudbury, Derbyshire, and Frances Maria Warren (only daughter of Admiral Sir John Borlase Warren).
 His mother was the eldest daughter and co-heiress of Cuthbert Ellison of Hebburn Hall.

 He was educated at Magdalene College, Cambridge.

 Career

 He was a naval cadet aboard the HMS Illustrious, on the North American station from 1841 to 1844.
 He served as captain in the Scots Fusilier Guards from 1850 to 1851.
 Upon the death of his father on 31 May 1866, he succeeded as the 6th Lord Vernon, Baron of Kinderton.

 Lord Vernon served as president of the Royal Agricultural Society, which promoted the scientific development of English agriculture.
 At the time of his death, the family estates consisted of 6,154 acres in Derbyshire, 2,578 acres in Cheshire (worth £10,983 a year), and 1,069 in Staffordshire for a total of 9,801 acres worth £24,473 a year.
-The principal family seats were Sudbury Hall in Derby and Poynton Hall near Stockbridge.
+The principal family seats were Sudbury Hall in Derby and Poynton Hall near Stockport.